Kunstmaan/KunstmaanBundlesCMS/src/Kunstmaan/SearchBundle/Resources/doc/SearchBundle.md

         $this->search->addDocument($indexName, $indexType, $doc, $uid);
     }
 ```
-When processing the objects, please be aware there's an interface "ShouldBeIndexed" which provides a "shouldBeIndexed()" method.
+When processing the objects, please be aware there's an interface "ShouldBeIndexedInterface" which provides a "shouldBeIndexed()" method.
 That method will return false when the object in question is not to be indexed.

 #### deleteIndex